Uploaded image for project: 'RHEL'

 • Hide

-As such, to enable support for SHA-1 in contexts outside TLS, it's necessary to switch the system to LEGACY policy.
-To enable SHA-1 in TLS, it's necessary to switch the system to LEGACY policy *and* use cipherstring that sets `@SECLEVEL=0` (either by defining custom policy or setting it explicitly for the application using openssl).
+Therefore, to enable support for SHA-1 in contexts outside TLS, you can switch the system to the `LEGACY` cryptographic policy.
+To enable SHA-1 in TLS, you must switch the system to `LEGACY` and use a cipher string that sets `@SECLEVEL=0` either by defining a custom cryptographic policy or setting this for your application in OpenSSL.

 Show